openharmony/docs/en/application-dev/reference/apis/js-apis-window.md

 on(type: 'dialogTargetTouch', callback: Callback&lt;void&gt;): void

-Subscribes to the click event of the target window in the modal window mode.
+Subscribes to click or touch events in a window covered by a modal window.

 **System capability**: SystemCapability.WindowManager.WindowManager.Core